Complaints about student behaviour

 All Student Union clubs and societies operate within a Code of Conduct which sets out the level of behaviour and discipline expected of all members.

-Comments or concerns about student behaviour related to Student Union club or society activity should be reported to the Head of Student Engagement, Dani Glazzard.
+Comments or concerns about student behaviour related to Student Union club or society activity should be reported using the form on the SU feedback and complaints page.